 How does eviction affect your credit records?

 I am assuming you already know what eviction is and the reason behind it.
-Maybe you are someone who is about to get evicted or already have gone through the process.
+Maybe you are someone who is about to get evicted or has already gone through the process.
 Either way, eviction does hurt your credit records as it shows up on your credit report for seven years from the date of eviction.

 The eviction record gets cleared after seven years if you pay off the judgment.
 Bear in mind that, after eviction, your credit score will remain the same but the eviction record will be mentioned.
 Consequently, lowering your chances of getting a loan or renting a house for the next seven years.